JetBrains/teamcity-documentation/topics/setting-up-teamcity-for-amazon-ec2.md

 #### Custom Image Name

-__Since TeamCity 2019.1__, the value of the _Custom Image Name_ parameter of the image serves as a unique identifier for all TeamCity agents using this image.
+The value of the _Custom Image Name_ parameter of the image serves as a unique identifier for all TeamCity agents using this image.
 For example, this value is added as a prefix to agents IDs in the cloud profiles log on the __Agents | Cloud__ tab.

 Each image in a cloud profile must have a unique custom name.

 #### IAM profiles